abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 ..  only:: draft

-    [TO BE WRITTEN]

-    one:

-    "Linear lower bound": TO BE DONE.
-Method doesn't exist anymore!

-    two:

-    Computing a lower bound to the cost of a vehicle routing problem solving a a linear assignment problem (minimum-cost perfect bipartite matching).
-    A bipartite graph is created with left nodes representing the nodes of the routing problem and right nodes representing possible node successors; an arc between a left node l and a right node r is created if r can be the node following l in a route (Next(l) = r); the cost of the arc is the transit cost between l and r in the routing problem.

-    This is a lower bound given the solution to assignment problem does not necessarily produce a (set of) closed route(s) from a starting node to an ending node.
+    You can ask the RL to compute a *lower bound* on the objective function of your routing model by calling:

     ..  code-block:: c++

-        int64 RoutingModel::ComputeLowerBound() {
+        int64 RoutingModel::ComputeLowerBound();

-          if (!closed_) {
-            LOG(WARNING) << "Non-closed model not supported.";
-            return 0;
-          }
-          if (!homogeneous_costs_) {
-            LOG(WARNING) << "Non-homogeneous vehicle costs not supported";
-            return 0;
-          }
-          if (disjunctions_.size() > 0) {
-            LOG(WARNING)
-                << "Node disjunction constraints or optional nodes not supported.";
-            return 0;
-          }
+    The routing model must be closed before calling this method.

+    ..  warning:: Routing Problems with *node disjunction constraints* (including optional nodes) and *non-homogenous costs* are not supported yet (the method returns 0 in these cases).

+    What this method does is the following.

+    A *bipartite graph* is created with left nodes representing the nodes of the routing problem and right nodes representing possible node successors.
+An arc between a left node ``l`` and a right node ``r`` is created if ``r`` can be the node following ``l`` in a route (``NextVar(l) = r``).
+The cost of the arc is the transit cost between ``l`` and ``r`` in the routing problem.
+Solving a *Linear Assignment Problem* (minimum-cost perfect bipartite matching) returns a lower bound.
+Did you get it?
+Let's draw a figure.

+    ..  only:: html

+        ..  image:: images/lb_assignment_problem.*
+            :align: center
+            :width: 400 pt

+    ..  only:: latex

+        ..  image:: images/lb_assignment_problem.*
+            :align: center
+            :width: 250 pt

+    On the left (figure (a)), we have an original graph with two depots: a starting depot :math:`1` and an ending depot :math:`5` and three transit nodes :math:`2,3` and :math:`4`.
+On the right (figure (b)), we have a bipartite graph [#bipartite_graph_not_really]_ with the same number of left and right nodes.
+The cost on an arc ``(l,r)`` is the real
+    transit cost from ``l`` to ``r``.
+The Linear Assignment Problem consists in finding a perfect matching of minimum cost, i.e. a bijection along the arcs between the two sets of nodes of the bipartite graph for a minimum cost.
+On figure (b), such an optimal solution is depicted in thick blue dashed lines.
+As is the case here, this solution doesn't necessarily produce a (set of) closed route(s) from a starting depot to an ending depot.

+    ..  [#bipartite_graph_not_really] This bipartite graph is not really the one used by the CP solver but it's close enough to get the idea.

+    If your model is *linear*, you also can use the *linear relaxation* of your model.

     ..  only:: html